 Mission of Conflict Management@MIT

-Libby Mahaffy is the Assistant Director for Conflict Management@MIT in the Office of Student Outreach and Support.
+Libby Mahaffy is the Assistant Director for Conflict Management@MIT in the Division of Student Life.
 She is a seasoned mediator, facilitator, coach, and conflict management trainer.
 In her role at MIT she runs a variety of trainings and workshops – from one hour to 40 hours of contact time – on the suite of conflict management skills for all members of the community, as well as working closely with the REFS program (Resources for Easing Friction and Stress, a peer conflict management program).
 Libby also serves the undergraduate and graduate student populations through direct conflict management services – such as conflict coaching, mediation, facilitation, and restorative practices.
 Outside of MIT, she is a Principal with Active Neutrals, a Boston-based conflict management training group.
 With a bachelor's degree from the University of Michigan in Spanish and social science, and a master's degree from Tufts University in urban and environmental policy and planning, Libby brings a social and environmental justice perspective to her communications work.